bytor99999/mod-mongo-persistor/README.md

 Where:
 * `collection` is the name of the MongoDB collection that you wish to search in in.
 This field is mandatory.
 * `matcher` is a JSON object that you want to match against to find a matching document.
-This obeys the normal MongoDB matching rues.
+This obeys the normal MongoDB matching rules.
 * `keys` is an optional JSON object that contains the fields that should be returned for matched documents.
 See MongoDB manual for more information.
 Example: { "name": 1 } will only return objects with _id and the name field

 If more than one document matches, just the first one will be returned.